 Report in this field the number of shares or other equity items held at the end of the reporting period, rounded to six decimal places, as necessary.

-For venture capital fund investments, report the amount of the original investment.
+For private equity fund investments, report the amount of the original investment.
 Unpaid investment commitments are not reported.
-All additional investments in venture capital funds made during the reporting period are reported as additions to the number of instruments.
+All additional investments in private equity funds made during the reporting period are reported as additions to the number of instruments.
+Return of capital reduces the invested amount reported in the Number of instruments field.
+Returns cannot exceed the originally invested amount.
+The market value of investment should be re-evaluated at this point.
+If this is not possible due to different schedules market value can be reduced with the amount returned.